Make clotted cream at home

-How better to celebrate with clotted cream?
-It’s an essential part of a true afternoon tea.
+Clotted cream is an essential part of a true afternoon tea.
 Indeed, could it be authentic without it?
+Have you ever thought of making it yourself?

 How to describe clotted cream to someone who has never tried it before?
 It’s a very thick cream, almost sticky in texture, with a yellow crust and a slight tang on the palate.